What to Wear for Family Photos: Complete 2026 Style Guide

 Spring & Summer Sessions

 Lighter fabrics and softer colors work beautifully against blooming gardens or beach backdrops.
-Think linen blends, flowing dresses, and breathable cotton.
-Pastels and whites photograph exceptionally well in natural spring light, while coastal blues and soft corals complement summer golden hour sessions.
+Think linen blends, flowing dresses, lightweight cotton, and breathable chambray.
+Pastels and whites photograph exceptionally well in natural spring light, while coastal blues and soft corals complement summer golden hour sessions perfectly.

-Pro tip: Avoid pure white in harsh sunlight—it can blow out in photos.
+Professional tip: Avoid pure white in harsh midday sunlight—it can blow out in photos and lose detail.
 Opt for cream, ivory, or soft beige instead.
+These off-white tones retain texture and dimension while still providing that light, airy aesthetic.
+For beach sessions, sand and seafoam tones create beautiful harmony with the environment.

 Fall & Winter Sessions

-Embrace richer textures and deeper hues.
-Knit sweaters, corduroy, velvet, and wool add visual interest and depth.
-Jewel tones shine against autumn foliage, while burgundy, forest green, and camel tones create cozy, timeless portraits.
+Embrace richer textures and deeper hues during cooler months.
+Knit sweaters, corduroy, velvet, wool, and cable-knit fabrics add visual interest and depth that translates beautifully in photographs.
+Jewel tones shine against autumn foliage, while burgundy, forest green, mustard yellow, and camel tones create cozy, timeless portraits.

 Layering becomes your best friend in cooler months.
-Scarves, vests, cardigans, and jackets add dimension without overwhelming the frame.
-Just ensure layers complement your chosen palette.
+Scarves, vests, cardigans, blazers, and jackets add dimension without overwhelming the frame.
+Just ensure all layers complement your chosen palette.
+Mixing textures—like pairing a chunky knit with smooth corduroy—creates sophisticated visual depth.

 Pattern and Texture Guidelines